jurassicplayer/Weeb-Themes/README.md

 Remember to grant root access via sudo or su.
 You can look at the script "in-depth" if you are afraid of something malicious.

-Depends on:
+SDDM themes depend on:
-qt5-multimedia
+- qt5-multimedia
-gstreamer0.10-ffmpeg
+- gstreamer0.10-ffmpeg (.mp4)
-gstreamer0.10-good-plugins
+- gstreamer0.10-good-plugins (.webm, autoaudiosink)
-gstreamer0.10-base-plugins
+- gstreamer0.10-base-plugins (.ogg)